AmiiThinks/AlphaEx/README.md

 param6: True
 ```

+Sweeper has two useful methods:

+The `parse` method generates a combinations of variables, given its corresponding index `idx`.
+This method can be used for sweeping all different combinations of variables.

+The `search` method takes `search_dict` and `num_runs` as input.
+`search_dict` is a dictionary including some variables whose values are specified by the user.
+Search method
+generates a list which includes variables and their values in `search_dict` and all combinations of unspecified variables.
+In addition, for each combination of variables, a corresponding list of indices corresponding to
+such combination will be generated.
+This method can be used for post-processing.
+For example, after getting all experiment results.
+The user may use this method to search all results related to `search_dict`.

-Sweeper can generate all different combinations of variables. test/test_sweeper.py is an example of using it.
+test/test_sweeper.py is an example of using it.

-## Acknowledgement
-This project was inspired by Muhammad Zaheer's sweeper code.

 ## Citation
 Please use the bibtex if you want to cite this repo